hmltnbrn/trebot/README.md

 4. To scrape the entire archive of the site, run the following command.
 This will create a collection in your database with all questions leading up to the most recent episode.
 It will take some time (between one and two hours).

     ```
-    python scrape_archive.py
+    python scrape.py -a
     ```

+5. You can also scrape only specific seasons by running the command below.
+The example shown is for seasons 1 through 10 (will include 10).

+    ```
+    python scrape.py -s 1 10
+    ```

-5. Update your .env file with the correct values for each variable.
+6. Update your .env file with the correct values for each variable.

 ## Discord Usage